Skip to main content

 Drei Kinder wandern mit ihren Rucksäcken im Wald an einem schönen Herbsttag

-When there is no storm raging outside and autumn is showing its golden, sunny side, an autumn walk is the best idea.
-You're sure to have the smell of autumn in your nose just thinking about it.
+If there is no storm outside and autumn is showing its golden, sunny side, an autumn walk is the best idea.
+You can't help but smell the scent of autumn just thinking about it.
 We have put together the most beautiful routes for a successful walk for you in our blog article.

-Tip 7: Crafting, handicrafts and participating in workshops
+Tip 7: Do handicrafts, crafts and take part in workshops

 Tailors